mrwilson/git-commands/README.md

 # git-max-commit-size

-Enforce a maximum size of commit (total changes and per-file changes), useful as a pre-commit hook.
+Enforce a maximum size of commit in characters useful as a pre-commit hook.

 ```
 $ git max-commit-size

-Single files exceed +/-280:
-        README.md (281)
+Total commit size (761) exceeds +280 characters
+$ echo $?
+1
 ```

-It takes one numeric argument which is the upper bound on commit size (in characters).
+It takes one numeric argument which is the upper bound on commit size.

 ```
 $ git max-commit-size 1000